kovidgoyal/calibre/manual/faq.rst

           gmail you will need to
           `allow less secure apps as descibed here <https://support.google.com/accounts/answer/6010255>`_.

+.. note:: If you are concerned about giving |app| access to your email
+          account, simply create a new free email account with Hotmail or Gmail and use it only for |app|.

 Why is my device not detected in linux?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~